-Instead, the algorithm of [BSS08] uses local search in order to estimate the number of different subgraphs of a bounded size, and it is shown that such an estimate can distinguish (with high probability) between graphs that have any particular minor-closed property and graphs that are far from having the property.
+between graphs that have any particular minor-closed property and graphs that are far from having the property.

-The algorithm of [HKNO09] has both a "one-sided error part" and a "two-sided error part".
+The algorithm of [87] has both a "one-sided error part" and a "twosided error part".
 That is, it may reject either because it found "hard" evidence in the form of a small subgraph that contains a forbidden H-minor, or because it found certain "circumstantial evidence".
-The latter type of evidence is based on the Separator Theorem of Alon, Seymour and Thomas [AST90].
+The latter type of evidence is based on the Separator Theorem of Alon et al. [13].
 This theorem implies that if a graph (with degree at most d) is H-minor free, then by removing at most εdn edges it is possible to obtain connected components that are all of size $O(1/\epsilon^2)$ (where the constant in the $O(\cdot)$ notation depends on H).
-The algorithm of [HKNO09] first tries to estimate the number of edges in G between the subsets of vertices that correspond to these connected components.
-This is done by implementing what they call a $Partition\ Oracle$ (where in the case that the graph is minor closed, the parts of the partition correspond to small connected subsets that are separated by a relatively small number of edges).
+The algorithm of [87] first tries to estimate the number of edges in G between the subsets of vertices that correspond to these connected components.
+This is done by implementing what they call a Partition Oracle (where in the case that the graph is minor closed, the parts of the partition correspond to small connected subsets that are separated by a relatively small number of edges).

 If the graph has the minor-closed property in question, then with high probability the estimate on the number of edges between parts will be sufficiently small.
-On the other hand, if the graph is far from from the property, then one of the following two events will occur (with high probability): (1) The estimate obtained is large, so that the algorithm may reject; (2) The estimate obtained is small (because the graph can be separated to small connected components by removing few edges (even though the graph is far from being minor-closed)).
+On the other hand, if the graph is far from the property, then one of the following two events will occur (with high probability): (1) the estimate obtained is large, so that the algorithm may reject; or (2) the estimate obtained is small (because the graph can be separated to small connected components by removing few edges (even though the graph is far from being minor closed)).
 In the latter case it can be shown that in the second part of the algorithm, where the algorithm searches for a forbidden minor in the close vicinity of a sample of vertices, a forbidden minor will be detected with high probability (since many forbidden minors must reside within the small parts).